What is the ADMA?

 If these requirements are met, the Advance Healthcare Directive is valid.
 If there are questions about the validity of an Advance Healthcare Directive, you may file a complaint with the Decision Support Service.

-Is there a Registry of Advance Healthcare Directives?
+Is there a Register of Advance Healthcare Directives?

 What is the difference between an Advance Healthcare Directive and an Enduring Power of Attorney?